SitecorePowerShell/Console/Documentation/Markdown/Add-RoleMember.md

 ## Detailed Description

-The Add-RoleMember cmdlet gets a role and assigns users as members of the Sitecore role.
+The Add-RoleMember command assigns Sitecore users as members of the specified role.

 The Identity parameter specifies the Sitecore role to get.
 You can specify a role by its local name or fully qualified name.